ISO 14000 family: Conformity assessment

 ISO does not control conformity assessment; its mandate is to develop and maintain standards.
 ISO has a neutral policy on conformity assessment in so much that one option is not better than the next.
 Each option serves different market needs.
 The adopting organization decides which option is best for them, in conjunction with their market needs.

 Option one is sometimes incorrectly referred to as "self-certify" or "self-certification".
 This is not an acceptable reference under ISO terms and definitions, as it can lead to confusion in the market.
 The user is responsible for making their own determination.

 Option two is often referred to as a customer or 2nd-party audit, which is an acceptable market term.

 Option three is an independent third-party process by an organization that is based on an engagement activity and delivered by specially trained practitioners.
 This option was based on an accounting procedure branded as the EnviroReady Report, which was created to help small- and medium-sized organizations.
 Its development was originally based on the Canadian Handbook for Accountants; it is now based on an international accounting standard.

 The fourth option, certification, is another independent third-party process, which has been widely implemented by all types of organizations.
 Certification is also known in some countries as registration.
-Service providers of certification or registration are accredited by the International Accreditation Forum or national accreditation services such as UKAS in the UK.
+Service providers of certification or registration are accredited by International Accreditation Forum or national accreditation services such as UKAS in the UK.